elkasimi/zuniq-ai/README.md

 start with an agent with neural network with random weigths as the teacher
 start with the student as the teacher itself
 for i = 1 .. maxIterations
-    . do self play with teacher and collect examples
+  - do self play with teacher and collect examples
-    . train student with a sample of collected examples so far
+  - train student with a sample of collected examples so far
-    . run a competition between student and teacher
+  - run a competition between student and teacher
-    . if student wins with a ratio >= 60% it becomes the teacher
+  - if student wins with a ratio >= 60% it becomes the teacher

+### *Results against player1*
+-- TODO

+### *Results against player2*
+-- TODO

+### *Results against player3*
--- TODO add some results
+-- TODO

 ## *Could be done*
 - exploit symmetries in opening moves generation